-There are various classification of costs.
-It could be based on nature, traceability, functions, behavior, purpose, production process, and period of costs.
+There is the various classification of costs.
+It could be based on nature, traceability, functions, behavior, purpose, production process, and costs period.
 In this post, we will discuss the classification of costs based on functions or activities in an organization.
-All the costs of a business can be classified into activities such as production costs, administration costs, finance costs, selling costs, distribution costs, research, and development costs.
+All the business costs can be classified into activities such as production costs, administration costs, selling costs, finance costs, distribution costs, research, and development costs.
 These are just the primary functions or activities in business, but there can be more detailed classification.

 Functional Classification of Costs

 We have classified costs into the following functions.
 The classification is not rigid, like the rule of law.
 Majorly, our classification is influenced by the value chain of a business.
 There could be a different and better way to classify costs.
 Most importantly, we should study the organization’s business model for such a classification.
 Then, we should design an appropriate classification for that organization—a classification that helps take management-related decisions, internal control of the organization, etc.

 Production or Manufacturing Costs

 All the costs relating to the production of goods or services, whether direct or indirect, variable or fixed, are included in the production cost.
 We can classify production costs into direct and indirect production costs.

 Example of Direct Production Costs (also known as direct manufacturing costs)

 - Other Direct Expenses such as job work charges relating to a particular product, etc.